On my 21st birthday, I did something that I’ll never do again…

 To the amusement of my Spanish host family, I still made it to the gym the next day.
 And I put up decent weight.

-But it wasn’t chance nor do I have some ridiculous genetics.
+But it wasn’t chance.
+Nor do I have some ridiculously privileged genetics.

 These days, I don’t drink much.
 I prefer these awesome feel-good alcohol alternatives.
-Though I still occasionally imbibe during social events.
+However I still occasionally imbibe during social events.

 In this article, we’ll explore how alcohol works, and my top booze biohacks I use to bulletproof myself against toxicity.